Residence Meal PlanMandatory Meal Plan for UBC Vancouver Residents in Totem Park, Place Vanier and Orchard Commons

 The Residence Meal Plan is designed to feed the majority of residents for their full contract term.
 However, as every student has different eating habits and tastes, it is important to track spending to ensure a healthy diet all term long.

-Your meal plan contract runs for 227 days, but we know we know you won’t eat every meal with us.
+Your meal plan contract runs for 227 days, but we know you won’t eat every meal with us.
 You may leave for a few long weekends, take a vacation during reading week, or leave campus before the last scheduled day of exams.
 Plus, you may eat fewer meals some days, snack in your room sometimes, and eat occasional meals off campus.
 Below is a sample schedule for a student who leaves campus occasionally on weekends and holidays.

 Taylor’s Average Weekly Meal Schedule